vitr-archive/valet4windows/README.md

 ![Laravel Valet for Windows](https://cloud.githubusercontent.com/assets/2770290/17275120/52b52a80-5740-11e6-9e5a-22c4dfa5a977.png)

 ## Introduction
-This is windows version of [Laravel Valet](https://github.com/laravel/valet).
+This is Windows version of [Laravel Valet](https://github.com/laravel/valet).
 Valet is a Laravel development environment for minimalists.
 No Vagrant, No Apache, No Nginx.
 You can even share your sites publicly using local tunnels. _Yeah, we like it too._

 Laravel Valet for Windows configures your PC to run [Caddy](https://caddyserver.com/) on demand.
 Then, using `c:\Windows\System32\drivers\etc\hosts` file, Valet proxies all requests on the `*.dev` domain to point to sites installed on your local machine.